SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

     LBPROC, LBTIM

 **Cube components**
-    cube.cell_methods
+    ``cube.cell_methods``

 **Details**

-Where a field is a time statistic, Iris will also add an appropriate :class:`iris.coords.CellMethod` to the cube, representing the aggregation operation performed.
+Where a field contains statistically processed data, Iris will add an appropriate :class:`iris.coords.CellMethod` to the cube, representing the aggregation operation which was performed.

-This is currently implemented only for certain specific binary flag values within the LBPROC element value:
+This is implemented for certain binary flag bits within the LBPROC element value.
+For example:

 *   time mean, when (LBPROC & 128):
         Cube has a cell_method of the form "CellMethod('mean', 'time').